svalinn/DAGMC/doc/usersguide/uw2.rst

 with a name and syntax that corresponds to material compositions in a predefined material library.

-The Cubit syntax for describing materials is:
+The group naming syntax for describing materials in Cubit/Trelis is:
 ::

     CUBIT> group "mat:<Name of Material>"